Frequently Asked Questions

 -

 Yes, producers are legally required to register and report to RPRA.
-Additionally, there are some differences between what materials were reported to Stewardship Ontario and what must now be reported to RPRA.
+There are some differences between which materials were reported to Stewardship Ontario as a steward and what must now be reported to RPRA as a producer.
 Differences include:

-- Newly obligated materials
+- newly obligated materials

-- Brand holder in Canada now obligated (rather than Ontario)
+- brand holder in Canada now obligated (rather than Ontario)

-- Producer must report total supply, and then report any weight to be deducted separately.
+- producer must report total supply, and then report any weight to be deducted separately.

-During transition years, stewards will be obligated and have to meet their requirements (e.g., reporting to Stewardship Ontario) under the Blue Box Program Plan and the WDTA and required to meet their obligations under the new Blue Box Regulation under the RRCEA, which includes registering, reporting and paying their Registry fee to RPRA.
+During transition years, stewards must meet their requirements (e.g., paying fees to Stewardship Ontario) under the Blue Box Program Plan and the WDTA.
+Producers also have requirements under the new Blue Box Regulation and the RRCEA, which includes registering, reporting, paying their program fee to RPRA and establishing collection, management and promotion and education systems for Blue Box materials.

 -